oldkingcone/PBandJ/README.md

 Please note, upon loading and calling the Chrome driver(**_if it is indeed in your path_**) the script will appear to hang, it is not hanging or broken.
 The script is loading a bloated driver into memory and requesting the specified URL, or list of URL's.
 Please be patient as it is working.

-# **Scrapy spider usage:**
-- On linux systems, use **apt install python-scrapy** to install the scrapy command line utilities, next you will want to **cd** into the freshly cloned directory, and use this command **scrapy crawl pb_main**, this command will start the spider.
-- If you are having issues on running the spider, from within scrapy, please refer to the scrapy docs to get a better understanding on how to manage Scrapy spiders from the linux command like, with the scrapy utils.
-[Scrapy Docs](https://doc.scrapy.org/en/latest/intro/tutorial.html)
-- Please make note, as this develops there will be more functionality added into it.
-Please be patient, more greatness is coming.

 # **Usage:**
 - You will **need** to export into your path either the chrome driver(_Chromium_) or firefox(_Gecko_)
 - Next, you need to change directory into the cloned directory.